What is it?

 Mental disorders (schizophrenia, severe depression, bulimia, suicidal tendencies), endocrine disease (adrenal or thyroid dysfunction), abuse of alcohol or drugs, inflammatory diseases of the digestive tract, cancer, gastroesophageal reflux disease, bad medical tests results, heart problems, blood coagulation disorders.

 The procedure is connected with some level of risk of complications.
 Full success for every patient cannot be guaranteed.
 Some of the possible complications are failure of adjacent organs, bleeding, infection with hepatitis or HIV, skin damage, blood clots and blockage of blood vessel by wandering thrombosis (which can cause ex. pulmonary embolism), after-surgery bleeding, petechiae on the skin, inflammation, infection, breaking of stitches and separation of wound, tissue necrosis, adhesions, nerves damage , incisional hernia, death.
 During performing the operation by a laparoscopic method there might arise a necessity to do it conventionally, which is by opening the abdomen.

 Include regular check-ups, performing recommended tests, following the doctor’s post-op instructions, taking additional vitamins and trace elements, dieting, changing eating habits and exercising.
 Details provided by the doctor at a consultation.

 This includes a consultation with a surgeon, an anaesthetist and a few other specialists, a large package of required pre-op medical tests (2 days of diagnostics), general anaesthetics, surgery fees, up to 4 nights of hospital stay (2 before the procedure and 2 after-depending on the doctor’s decision, based on your state after surgery), check-ups before release from the hospital and 12 months of email follow-ups.

 An additional cost is medications prescribed by the doctor (around 800 PLN / £148 / €174).

-Our price does not include follow-up check-ups or blood tests required every few weeks during the first year post-surgery.
+Our price does not include follow-up check-ups or blood tests required every few months during the first year post-surgery.
 You are advised to search for available aftercare options back home (own arrangements required) before you have your surgery.
-You may also have the above in Poland (at additional cost).
+You may also have the above in Poland (at an additional cost).

 Return flight prices from most popular locations start from around £50 / €56.